vacu9708/Study-records/Development methodology/Server architecture/MSA.md

 - The application is ***tightly coupled*** and hard to modify, so it easily becomes deprecated code.

 # Microservices
-Microservices are made up of a colletction of autonomous services.<br>
+Microservices are made up of a colletction of autonomous services.
+Various tech stacks are needed to develop microservices.<br>
 - Advantages and disadvantages: the opposite to those of Monolithic.<br>
 - Messaging middlewares are used to communicate between microservices.<br>